devolonter/devolonter/README.md

 ### Hi there

-I'm programmer with 15 years experience.
-I'm familiar with different programming languages and quickly learn new ones.
-I work well both in a team and alone.
-I like advanced and not trivial tasks.
-I like to learn new things.
+I fell in love with programming in 2001 and I still enjoy it.
+I like open source projects so most of my personal projects are open source.
+I hope you will find my projects useful, feel free to use and modify my code!

 >I'm currently learning and using Flutter.
-I'm looking for remote job or freelance projects!
+I'm open to new opportunities and offers

 ### My recent achievements